 - Data and Safety Monitoring Committee (DSMC) will review the data received from the SAC at each interim analysis as described in the Statistical Analysis section, in order to ensure that the process is working correctly and to review and monitor the accruing data to ensure the rights, safety and wellbeing of the trial participants.
 Composition, and roles and responsibilities of the DSMC are detailed in the DSMC charter.
-The DSMC reviews data from interim analyses and makes recommendations to the TSC about antiviral agent s that have reached pre-specified thresholds for futility, success, or for which safety concerns have emerged. - Trial Steering Committee (TSC) will ensure the rights, safety, and wellbeing of the trial participants.
-They will make recommendations about how the study is operating, any ethical or safety issues and any data being produced from other relevant studies that might impact the trial.
+The DSMC reviews data from interim analyses and makes recommendations to the TSC about antiviral agent s that have reached pre-specified thresholds for futility, success, or for which safety concerns have emerged - Trial Steering Committee (TSC) will ensure the rights, safety, and wellbeing of the trial participants.
+They will make recommendations about how the trial is operating, any ethical or safety issues and any data being produced from other relevant studies that might impact the trial.
 Composition, and roles and responsibilities of the TSC are detailed in the TSC charter.
-The TSC advises the TMG about the conduct of the study and stopping randomisation to study arms (based on recommendations received from the DSMC and/or relevant information external to the trial), and the addition of new study arms - The Statistical Analysis Committee (SAC) will perform interim analysis and report these to the DSMC.
-The TMG will remain blind to these interim analyses until a recommendation is received form the TSC about stopping randomisation or safety concerns. - Trial Management Group (TMG) will be responsible for the day-to-day running of the trial, including monitoring all aspects of the trial and ensuring that the protocol is being adhered to.
-It will include Co-Investigators and will meet weekly in the first instance.
-Composition, and roles and responsibilities of the TMG are detailed in the TMG charter.

-- A core project team (PT) from within the TMG will meet weekly or as required for operational decision making (meet daily at the start of the trial). - Antivirals Task Force will advise on the antiviral agents to be included in the PANORAMIC trial.
+The TSC advises the TMG about the conduct of the trial and stopping randomisation to trial arms (based on recommendations received from the DSMC and/or relevant information external to the trial), and the addition of new trial arms - The Statistical Analysis Committee (SAC) will perform interim analysis and report these to the DSMC.
+The TMG will remain blind to these interim analyses until a recommendation is received form the TSC about stopping randomisation or safety concerns. - Enhanced Safety Group (ESG) will review accumulating safety data in accordance with the ISA for each antiviral.
+The ESG will also provide advice and guidance to the relevant trial committees regarding the safety monitoring requirements for antiviral agents depending on their known safety profile - Trial Management Group (TMG) will be responsible for the day-to-day running of the trial, including monitoring all aspects of the trial and ensuring that the protocol is being adhered to.
+It will include Co-Investigators and will meet weekly in the first instance - A project team from within the TMG will meet weekly or as required for operational decision making (meet daily at the start of the trial) - The AT will advise on the antiviral agents to be included in the PANORAMIC trial

-8 PROTOCOL DEVIATIONS
+8. PROTOCOL DEVIATIONS

-A study related deviation is a departure from the ethically approved study protocol or other study document or process (e.g. consent process or administration of study intervention) or from Good Clinical Practice (GCP) or any applicable regulatory requirements.
-Any deviations from the protocol will be documented in a protocol deviation form and filed in the study master file.
+A trial related deviation is a departure from the ethically approved trial protocol or other trial document or process (e.g., consent process or administration of trial intervention) or from Good Clinical Practice (GCP) or any applicable regulatory requirements.
+Any deviations from the protocol will be documented in a protocol deviation form and filed in the trial master file.